wmutils/core/README.md

 You can contribute to the project in many ways; be it by testing the software, reporting bugs, submitting patches, or simply talking about it to other people!
+The official IRC channel for wmutils' talks is #wmutils @irc.freenode.net.

 If you find a bug in the software, please report an issue.
 Same goes for feature requests, if they match the project's philosophy.